K3YOMI/Wall-of-Flippers/README.md

 WantedBy=multi-user.target
 ```

-Then run:
+> Then run:
 ```
 systemctl daemon-reload
 ```

-#### Step 4: Start daemon
+#### Step 4 (Four): Start daemon
-To start Wall of Flippers daemon, run:
+> To start Wall of Flippers daemon, run:
 ```
 systemctl start wof
 ```

-If you want to start the daemon on boot, run:
+> If you want to start the daemon on boot, run:
 ```
 systemctl enable wof
 ```

-Once you start the daemon, Wall of Flippers should be running and scanning for nearby Flippers.
+> Once you start the daemon, Wall of Flippers should be running and scanning for nearby Flippers.
 You can check the status by running:
 ```
 systemctl status wof
 ```

-#### Step 5: Install plugin (optional)
+#### Step 5 (Five): Install plugin (optional)

-If you want to see the data of Wall of Flippers on you Pwnagotchi screen, install CyberArtemio's `wof-pwnagotchi-plugin`.
+> If you want to see the data of Wall of Flippers on you Pwnagotchi screen, install CyberArtemio's `wof-pwnagotchi-plugin`.
 Follow the installation steps [here](https://github.com/cyberartemio/wof-pwnagotchi-plugin#-installation).

 </details>